What is level term life insurance?

 ✗ Disadvantages

-- No payout if you outlive the term
+- No money is returned if you survive the term